 The OptomCAS application fee is $170 for the first school and $70 for each additional school.
 SCO's supplemental application fee is $50.

 Non-regional tuition for the 2017-18 academic year is $35,919.
 Visit our Tuition and Fee Information page for more information on regional tuition.
 Southern College of Optometry typically has the lowest regional tuition amongst the private optometry schools and has one of the lowest non-regional tuition of all optometry schools.
-Books and equipment will vary between $600/year to $5,100/year.
+Books and equipment will vary between $450/year to $4,300/year.
 Remember, your equipment purchases are an investment since you will be using the same equipment as a practicing optometrist.

 Another important factor in calculating expenses is cost of living.
 Memphis annually ranks amongst cities with population over 500,000 as to having one of the lowest costs of living.
-In fact, most SCO students without families can easily budget their personal costs to under $1,000 per month.
+In fact, most SCO students without families can easily budget their personal costs to around $1,000 per month.
 A more detailed budget can be found here.

 Financial aid is available.
 Application materials are mailed to incoming students in January, and distributed to current students at the same time.
 Your financial aid packet will contain a short and simple SCO application form, and a longer federal form – the Free Application for Federal Student Aid (FAFSA).
 Students must submit both forms to have a valid application.
 Once your eligibility has been determined, the SCO Financial Aid Office will work with you to ensure that you receive the necessary funds at the best terms.
 In other words, depending on how much a student needs to borrow, a Financial Aid Counselor will work with each student to obtain the lowest interest rate, the best grace period (interest deferment), and the most attractive repayment period.
 Historically, all SCO students have had the ability to obtain through federal loans the funds necessary to pay for all educational expenses including living costs.